Ciaran1981/pycmac/README.rst

 ~~~~~~~~~~~~~~~~~

-A python lib for Micmac and associated geospatial functionality with enhancements and adaptations.
+A python lib for Micmac and associated geospatial functionality, for the conveneince of use with python.

 As well a grey-scale and RGB processing pycmac also facilitates the processing of multi-spectral imagery.

 Both MicaSense (including surface reflectance processing) and Slant view imagery are currently supported.

-Some of the functionallity of this lib is covered in the old scripts site (https://github.com/Ciaran1981/Sfm/) but is covered here in a more compact form via python.

 Documentation is found here, including a quick start.